 Market Risk is the potential for losses in earnings or an adverse change in the value of CSSA's assets and liabilities in response to changes in their respective market prices.
-Currently, CSSA does not hold any equity positions in the trading book and hence risk is limited to foreign exchange exposures.
+Currently, CSSA does not hold any equity positions in the trading book.